tutorwithme/style-guide/Ruby.md

           end
     ```

-* Use labeled parameters to improve readability
+* Use labeled parameters to improve readability.

     ```ruby
     def link_to(body, url, html_options = {})